 17. Amendments

 Parex may update these Terms from time to time.
-Material changes will be communicated to active Merchants at least thirty (30) days before they take effect, except where an earlier effective date is required by Applicable Law or by a regulator.
+Material changes will be communicated to active Clients at least thirty (30) days before they take effect, except where an earlier effective date is required by Applicable Law or by a regulator.
 Continued use of the Services after the effective date constitutes acceptance of the amended Terms.

 18. Force majeure